By the Book: EMIERT By-laws

 The Ethnic and Multicultural Information Exchange Round Table is an organization authorized by the Council of the American Library Association.
-Its purpose shall be to provide a forum for the exchange of information on library materials in English and other languages and to promote service for all ethnolinguistic and multicultural communities in general.
+Its purpose shall be to provide a forum for the exchange of information on library materials and resources in English and other languages and to promote service for all ethnolinguistic and multicultural communities in general.

 Section 1.
 Classification:

 - Any personal, institutional, or organizational member of the American Library Association may become a member of the Round Table upon payment of dues.

 - Personal Members are: librarians and library employees; international librarians; library and information science students; individuals who are interested in supporting the work of the Round Table.